lyft/clutch/docs/blog/2021-02-01-frontend-asset-passthrough.md

         - us-east-1
 ```

-With this configured, if a user requests an asset that does not reside on disk, Clutch will attempt to serve the file from the configured passthrough provider.
+With this configured, if a user requests an asset that is not embedded in the binary, Clutch will attempt to serve the file from the configured passthrough provider.
 If the provider has the correct asset it will be served to the user.

 Let's look at the diagram below to demonstrate this.